Honda VFR400

 The Honda VFR400 series of motorcycles were a related series of 399cc V4 motorcycles, which were essentially scaled-down versions of the larger VFR race models of the day.
 They were mainly developed for, and sold in, the Japanese domestic market, in part due to the tougher motorcycle drivers' license restrictions in Japan at the time for motorcycles with displacement exceeding 400cc.

-Outside Japan, the VFR400R (NC30) was officially imported to the United Kingdom for four years, but with a price tag of £5899 (similar to that of the 1000 cc bikes of the time and actually more than Honda's own VFR750F), failed to sell well.
-It was also officially imported (in very limited numbers) and sold in Austria, France and Germany for a few years.
+Outside Japan, the VFR400R (NC30) was officially imported to the United Kingdom for four years.
+However the price tag of £5899 was similar to that of the 1000 cc bikes of the time and more than Honda's own VFR750F and it failed to sell well.
+It was also officially imported (albeit in very limited numbers) and sold in Austria, France and Germany for a few years.

 Although mainly produced for the Japanese domestic market, VFR400s have been popular as grey imports in other regions (especially so for the NC30 in the United Kingdom, and also for racing purposes in the United States) in the "mini" superbike segment.

 VFR400 engines produce a noticeable whine when the engine is running, due to the cams being driven by straight cut gears, rather than chains or belts.